Here’s how CredaCash compares to Zcash:

 Note 3: Zcash has both public (which Zcash calls “transparent”) and private transactions.
 Critically however, when receiving payments, if someone sends transparent funds to your “private” address, then both the payment amount and a link back to the sender are publicly published in the Zcash blockchain.
 This compromises your privacy, even if you only use private addresses, and there is nothing you can do to stop it because it is beyond your control.
 With CredaCash, all payments are completely private.

-Note 6: The number of transaction outputs in the private pool is limited by the size of the Merkle tree.
-CredaCash uses a 40-bit Merkle tree that can hold 2^40 private outputs, while Zcash uses a 29-bit Merkle tree that can hold 2^29 private outputs.
+Note 4: The number of transaction outputs in the private pool is limited by the size of the Merkle tree.
+CredaCash uses a 40-bit Merkle tree that can hold 2^40 private outputs, while Zcash uses a 32-bit Merkle tree that can hold 2^32 private outputs.

-Note 7: Maximum transaction rate per blockchain assuming transaction outputs are kept in the private pool for 10 years.
+Note 5: Maximum transaction rate per blockchain assuming two outputs per transaction that do not expire from the private pool for 10 years.